goniszewski/grimoire/README.md

 - sharing bookmarks with other users or publicly 🤸
 - Flows - keep your bookmarks in a session-like order with related notes (e.g. for learning, research, etc.) 🔥
-- import bookmarks from files 📤
+- import bookmarks from popular formats files 📤
-- export bookmarks HTML, CSV and JSON 📦
+- export bookmarks as HTML, CSV and JSON 📦
 - add universal bookmarklet to add bookmarks from any browser 📎
 - quickly change bookmark categories and tags from the bookmarks list ⏩